keyrrae/Notes/Security.md

 connection)
 •  The couple IP address/port number is sometimes called a socket (and the two streams are called a socket pair )

+## TCP Seq/Ack Numbers
+•  The sequence number specifies the position of the segment data in the communication stream
+(SYN=13423 means: the payload of this segment contains the data from byte 13423 to byte 13458 )
+•  The acknowledgment number specifies the position of the next byte expected from the communication partner
+(ACK = 16754 means: I have received correctly up to byte 16753 in the stream, I expect the next byte to be 16754 )
+•  These numbers are used to manage retransmission of lost segments, duplication, flow control